-By Arden Moore, a master pet first aid/CPR instructor with Pet Tech, a hands-on training program.
-Arden is an author, radio host, and writer for Pets Best, a cat insurance and dog insurance agency.
+By Arden Moore, a certified dog and cat behaviorist with the International Association of Animal Behavior Consultants.
+Arden is an author, radio host, and writer for Pets Best, a pet insurance agency for dogs and cats.

-Dr. Fiona is a veterinarian and writer for Pets Best, a dog insurance and cat insurance agency.
+Dr. Marc is a veterinarian and writer for Pets Best, a dog insurance and cat insurance agency.

 Energy level: Moderate

 Is an Akita the Right Dog Breed for You?